Anirvan-Krishna/Landscape-to-Monet/README.md

   |---------|---------|
   | ![Imgur](https://i.imgur.com/JCpH2Z9.jpg) |![Imgur](https://i.imgur.com/HbUkGVL.png) |

-This is a result of 15 epochs of training for CycleGAN
+This is a result of 15 epochs of training for CycleGAN.
+Model shows significant improvement as it is trained further.

 ## Acknowledgements
 For more details of the architecture, refer to: Zhu, J.-Y., Park, T., Isola, P., & Efros, A. A. (2017).
-[Unpaired Image-to-Image Translation Using Cycle-Consistent Adversarial Networks] (https://arxiv.org/abs/1703.10593).
+[Unpaired Image-to-Image Translation Using Cycle-Consistent Adversarial Networks](https://arxiv.org/abs/1703.10593).
 In Proceedings of the IEEE International Conference on Computer Vision (ICCV).